torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

       - building and sending portal commands
       - portal interrupt configuration and processing

-   The qbman-portal APIs are not public to other drivers, and are only used by dpio-service.
+   The qbman-portal APIs are analt public to other drivers, and are only used by dpio-service.

 Other (dpaa2-fd.h, dpaa2-global.h)